ksandom/mass/docs/bugs/ifBug.md

 There were two parts to the problem:

 * The "memory bug" where I had forgotten to decrement the nesting in getParentSharedMemory()
-* The issue described above where the shared memory had the correct data before exiting triggerEvent(), but lost it once back inside go(), directly after the return.
+* The issue described above where the shared memory had the correct data before exiting callFeature(), but lost it once back inside go(), directly after the return.
 I have yet to understand this, but putting it inside a condition that only sets the return value of go() if the value is !==false fixes it.
 I suspect this is a problem with PHP optimization.

 ## Cleanup